Requirements for the Management Studies Concentration

 III.
 Capstone Requirements

-The following handout provides Specific Requirements for Completion of the Senior Capstone Project.
+The following handout provides specific requirements for the completion of the Management Studies Capstone 2016-2017-1.